-In 2023, we generated approximately 78% of our net sales in the U.S. Our ability to be profitable depends heavily on varying conditions in the U.S. governmental and municipal markets, as well as the overall U.S. economy.
-The industrial markets in which we compete are subject to considerable cyclicality, and move in response to cycles in the overall business environment.
-Many of our customers are municipal government agencies, and as a result, we are dependent on municipal government spending.
-Spending by our municipal customers can be affected by federal, state and local political circumstances, budgetary constraints, changing priorities, actual or potential government shutdowns and other factors.
-The U.S. government and municipalities depend heavily on tax revenues as a source of spending and accordingly, there is a historical correlation that suggests a lag of one to two years between the condition of the U.S. economy and our sales to the U.S. government and municipalities.
+In 2024, we generated approximately 79% of our net sales in the U.S. Our ability to be profitable depends heavily on varying conditions in the U.S. governmental and municipal markets, as well as the overall U.S. economy.
+The industrial markets in which we compete are subject to considerable cyclicality and move in response to cycles in the overall business environment.
+Many of our customers are municipal government agencies; therefore, we are dependent on municipal government spending.
+Spending by our municipal customers can be affected by federal, state, and local political circumstances, budgetary constraints, changing priorities, actual or potential government shutdowns, and other factors.
+In January 2025, President Trump established an advisory commission, the "Department of Government Efficiency," to reform federal government processes and reduce expenditures, and enacted certain spending freezes, which may adversely affect our municipal customers.
+There is uncertainty regarding federal agency structure and future budget decisions and priorities of the U.S. presidential administration.
+The U.S. government and municipalities depend heavily on tax revenues as a source of spending, and accordingly, there is a historical correlation that suggests a lag of one to two years between the condition of the U.S. economy and our sales to the U.S. government and municipalities.
 Therefore, downturns in the U.S. economy are likely to result in decreases in demand for our products.
 During previous economic downturns, we experienced decreases in sales and profitability, and we expect our business to remain subject to similar economic fluctuations in the future.
-In addition, the extent of any potential changes to policies, tax laws and regulations and how any such changes may impact the Company's financial results and operations, is currently uncertain.
-For example, the Organization for Economic Co-operation and Development has issued Pillar Two model rules introducing a new global minimum corporate tax of 15% intended to be effective on January 1, 2024.
-While the U.S. has not yet adopted the Pillar Two rules, various non-U.S. governments are enacting legislation.
-As currently designed, Pillar Two would apply to our worldwide operations.
-We currently do not expect these rules to materially increase our global tax costs because we do not have material operations in jurisdictions with tax rates lower than the Pillar Two minimum.
+In addition, the extent of any potential changes to policies, tax laws, and regulations, and how any such changes may impact the Company's financial results and operations, is currently uncertain.
+For example, the Organization for Economic Co-operation and Development issued Pillar Two model rules introducing a new global minimum corporate tax of 15%, which became effective in certain countries in 2024.
+While the U.S. has not yet adopted the Pillar Two rules, various non-U.S. governments have enacted or may in the future enact legislation.
+Pillar Two does apply to our worldwide operations; however, we do not have material operations in jurisdictions with tax rates lower than the Pillar Two minimum and therefore have not experienced material increases in our global tax costs.
 We continue to monitor U.S. and global legislative action related to Pillar Two for potential impacts.

-Government administrations and agencies, political figures, the investment community, employees and other stakeholders have had an increased focus on sustainability issues and initiatives.
-Regulatory and other legal changes in laws in response to such matters could require material efforts and costs by us, and our suppliers, to comply with such changes.
-The costs of compliance with the various laws, regulations and policies applicable to us could be significant and penalties for non-compliance could significantly impact our business.
+Government administrations and agencies, political figures, the investment community, employees, and other stakeholders have previously had an increased focus on sustainability issues and initiatives.
+Changes in laws and regulations in response to such matters could require material efforts and costs by us, and our suppliers, to comply with such changes.
+The costs of compliance with the various laws, regulations, and policies applicable to us could be significant and penalties for non-compliance could significantly impact our business.

-We have international operations that are subject to compliance with domestic and foreign laws and regulations, economic and political uncertainties and conflicts and foreign currency rate fluctuations.
+We have international operations that are subject to compliance with domestic and foreign laws and regulations and can be impacted by economic and political uncertainties and conflicts and foreign currency rate fluctuations.